Salutary Minority Tokenholder Protection Framework

 These are all contractual obligations, enforceable through SIAC arbitration per the Master Services & Enforcement Agreement Schedule C provisions.

-Mandatory Treasury Multisig: For 6 months post-acquisition, all treasury assets must remain in a multisig wallet requiring Salutary's approval for related-party transactions exceeding 5% of treasury value.
+Mandatory Treasury Multisig: For 6 months post-acquisition, all treasury assets must remain in a multisig wallet requiring Salutary's approval, achieved through absence of negative consent, for related-party transactions exceeding 5% of treasury value.
 This applies across all acquisition frameworks and serves as a technical enforcement mechanism for governance standards and to protect against actions like self-dealing.
-The acquirer receives operational control of the company but with Salutary maintaining co-signing treasury authority for 6 months after, specifically to enforce the covenants in this framework.

 D&O Insurance Requirement: Acquirer shall obtain and maintain Directors & Officers liability insurance with minimum coverage equal to the greater of: (i) 10% of the total acquisition consideration, or (ii) $5 million USD.
 Such policy must: